Shardul has been a great partner and board member. He has real, impactful relationships with each member of our executive team.Olivier Pomel,

 How do you see the future of venture capital playing out?

 Shardul— We’re seeing a trend toward this idea of executive briefing centers, but Index doesn’t believe in speed dating.
 Too shallow.
 Instead of a high volume of introductions, we focus on delivering highly curated introductions that matter.
 We don’t consider our portfolio companies to be “customers,” and we haven’t organized a separate services team.
 We’re completely integrated as a firm to connect the right people.
 We value relationships and concentrate on individuals, rather than corporate organizations.
 That’s the direction Index is focused on, now and in the future.

 What did becoming a parent teach you about investing?

-Shardul — My daughter Anshu is 16 months old, and she has taught me how much communication matters.
-Recently, she’s been saying ‘no’ a lot, and I’m pretty confident her personality is a little too cautious to be suited for venture capital.
+Shardul— When my daughter Anshu was 16 months old, she taught me how much communication matters.
+She had been saying ‘no’ a lot, and I’m pretty confident her personality was a little too cautious to be suited for venture capital.
 As a parent, I find myself constantly looking for paths to 'yes.'
 She’s taught me about the importance of patience, presence, how to listen and how to respond.
 It's such a privilege to meet entrepreneurs, and giving feedback like “you are too early” isn't authentic to me because it's not constructive.
 I hope that finding paths to 'yes' allows me to provide far more constructive feedback.
 The same goes for Anshu!